-These grants help fund skill upgrades for your existing employees.
-Business Training Grants for Existing Positions can provide up to $2,000 per trainee per fiscal year for established Wyoming businesses with existing employees who need a skill upgrade or need re-training in their current occupations.
+Business Training Grants can provide funds for established Wyoming businesses for employees who need a skill upgrade or need re-training in their current occupations.
 In order for training to be approved, the business must demonstrate the following:

 - Training will either correct an employee's skill deficiency or upgrade an employee's current skill level;

 - There is a direct relationship between the training and the trainee's occupation or craft;

 - The training is not normally provided by the business;

 - The business will not substitute funds normally provided for training or funds obtained from another source with Business Training Grant funds;

 - There is a need for the skill upgrade provided by the training for the business to remain competitive in the industry or economy; and

 - The skill upgraded provided by the training will:

 - Enhance the business's productivity, efficiency or profitability;